th3redwolf/aware-Plus/README.md

 The following **optional** features are implemented:

-- [ ] Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation
-- [ ] Upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them.
-- [ ] Users can repost a previous post by referencing its post ID.
-On the post page of the new post, the referenced post is displayed and linked, creating a thread
-- [ ] Users can customize the interface of the web app
 - [X] Users can share and view web videos
-- [ ] Users can set flags while creating a post.
-Then users can filter posts by flags on the home feed.
-- [ ] Users can upload images directly from their local machine as an image file
-- [ ] Display a loading animation whenever data is being fetched

 The following **additional** features are implemented: